wg030/jlcode/README.md

 * Some mathematical operators and symbols.

-## What's New in Version 4.0?
+## What's New in Version 4.1?
-* The package options _autoload_, _usecolors_, _usebox_, _nocolors_, _nobox_ and
-  _charsperline_ have been added.
-* The command `\jlinl` for in-line code snippets has been defined.
+* The package option _courierasttdflt_ has been added.
-* Keywords, literatls and built-ins have been refreshed according to Julia 1.3.1 and macros have been added.
+* Keywords, literals, built-ins and macros have been refreshed according to Julia 1.4.2 and functions have been added.
-* String types have been refreshed according to Julia 1.3.1.
+* The mathematical symbol for the partial derivative has been added.
-* A few further mathematical symbols have been added.
+* A few typing erros have been corrected.
-* The sourcecode has been rearranged.

 ## How to Use the Package: